esgoode/NavigationInVR/README.md

 OS: Windows XP SP2+, Mac OS X 10.9+, Ubuntu 12.04+, SteamOS+.

 ### Warnings
 For development, make sure you have at least Unity 2017.2.0f3.
 Some movement techniques may induce slight nausea and dizziness in users, especially when strafing (moving in a direction other than directly forward).
+Lower the speed for the movement methods that cause discomfort and monitor user reactions.

 ## [Future Development](#)